hashicorp/nomad/terraform/README.md

 $ ssh -i /home/vagrant/.ssh/KEY.pem ubuntu@SERVER_PUBLIC_IP
 ```

-Please note that the AWS security group is configured by default to allow all traffic over port 22.
+The AWS security group is configured by default to allow all traffic over port 22.
 This is not recommended for production deployments.

-Run a few basic commands to verify that  Consul, Nomad are up and running properly:
+Run a few basic commands to verify that Consul and Nomad are up and running properly:

 ```bash
 $ consul members